rooky-j/rock_paper_scissors/README.md

-The Odin Project
+The Odin Project - JavaScript Project No.1
-JS Project No.1

 - Console only version of Rock, Paper, Scissors.
 - Best of 5 vs the Computer.